-We believe that the Bible, consisting of the sixty‑six books of the Old and New Testaments, is the written Word of God, verbally inspired by the Holy Spirit and, therefore, true, reliable, and without error in all it addresses.
-We believe the Bible has been safeguarded by the Holy Spirit and transmitted to the present day without corruption of any essential doctrine.
+We believe that the Bible, consisting of the sixty six books of the Old and New Testaments, is the written Word of God, verbally inspired by the Holy Spirit and, therefore, true, reliable, and without error in all it addresses.
+We believe the Bible has been safeguarded by the Holy Spirit and transmitted to the present day without any doctrinal corruption.
 The Bible forever remains the unchanging and final authority for faith and living.7

 We believe that God created human beings – male and female – as co-equal bearers of the image of God.
 Gender is divinely designed, part of the goodness of creation.
 Human sexuality is a gift, intended to be expressed exclusively in a monogamous, lifelong marital union between one man and one woman.
 The Bible also affirms the sacredness of the single state and that some may have the gift of lifetime celibacy.

-We believe in the historicity of the first man, Adam, who along with his wife, Eve, were uniquely created by a direct act of God as recorded in Genesis.
+We believe in the historicity of the first man, Adam, who along with his wife, Eve, was uniquely created by a direct act of God as recorded in Genesis and not by a process of evolution.
 Made in his image, they are his crowning achievement.
 Adam and Eve were created without sin for perfect fellowship with God and were commanded to be fruitful and exercise benevolent dominion over the earth.
 Humankind was created for love of God and neighbor.
 That love was intended to find expression in every individual and every human institution.

 Through the misuse of their wills, however, our original parents succumbed to Satan’s temptation, disobeyed God’s command and thus brought sin into the world and became subject to physical and spiritual death.
 They became corrupt in their nature, and have passed on that nature to all their descendants.
 As a result, all human beings – while still bearing God’s image – are polluted in every aspect of their being.
 They are estranged from God by their sin and thus deserve God’s wrath.